explodingcamera/yags/README.md

 # Inspiration

-I've been heavily inspired by [Trunk Based Development](https://trunkbaseddevelopment.com/), [The Github Flow](https://guides.github.com/introduction/flow/) and the [Gitlab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html).
+I've been heavily inspired by [Trunk Based Development](https://trunkbaseddevelopment.com/), the [GitHub Flow](https://guides.github.com/introduction/flow/) and the [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html).
-With YAGS, I've aimed to take the best Parts of all of these and create a lightweight, opinioated and very practical alternative.
+With YAGS, I've aimed to take the best Parts of all of these and create a lightweight, opinionated and very practical alternative.